 Keep a headache diary.
 To gather information about your headaches that will help your doctor, keep a headache diary.
 For each headache, jot down:

 Tests and diagnosis

-If you have chronic or recurrent headaches, your doctor may try to pinpoint the type and cause of your headaches using these approaches:
+If you have chronic or recurrent headaches, your doctor may conduct physical and neurological exams, then try to pinpoint the type and cause of your headaches using these approaches: